Skip to main content

 5 mentions Positive Neutral Negative

-• “Very tongue-in-cheek humor, a lot of small easter eggs.”
+• “Very tongue-in-cheek humor, with a lot of small Easter eggs.”

-• “I have a funny story of unintentionally shooting it out with the biker faction because I didn't know there wasn't a stealth system for stealing.
-They just knew I took something, and that whole camp turned hostile.
-Unfortunately for them, I am a pack rat and just made a ton of pipe bombs and Molotovs and camped a corner.
-Every time they peeked around, they caught one until they were all dead, and I had an entire camp's worth of loot.”
+• “I have a funny story of unintentionally shooting it out with the biker faction because I didn't know there wasn't a stealth system for stealing and they just knew I took something.
+That whole camp turned hostile, but I made a ton of pipe bombs and molotovs, camped a corner, and every time they peeked around, they caught one until they were all dead, and I had an entire camp's worth of loot.”

 • character development